 What to Do If You Are Charged With a Federal Crime

-It will be very evident that you are the subject of an investigation, because at a certain point, you may receive a letter stating that you are the target of a federal investigation.
-The target letters oftentimes ask the potential defendants to come in and meet with investigators or a member of the attorney’s office.
-You, as the potential defendant, should never respond to a target letter without first securing a lawyer who can guide you through what to say and do to help your case.
-Our lawyers will do whatever it takes to protect your best interests and are available anytime to start working with you.
+At a certain point, you may receive a letter stating that you’re the target of a federal investigation.
+The target letter may ask you to meet with investigators or a member of the attorney’s office.
+Never respond to a target letter without first securing a lawyer who can guide you through what to say and do to help your case.

 Our Approach to Federal Investigations

-Our defense firm knows how crucial it is to have competent legal representation in complex federal cases.
-There are few criminal defense attorneys who can represent you in a federal case, and even fewer with a proven track record.
-Our licensed federal defense attorneys understand federal law and are more knowledgeable towards strategies that work in cases involving fraud, drug crime, conspiracy, white-collar offenses, and more.
+At Todd Spodek Law Firm, we understand the importance of competent legal representation in complex federal cases.
+Our licensed federal defense attorneys have extensive experience handling federal investigations and charges, and are knowledgeable about strategies that work in cases involving fraud, drug crime, conspiracy, white-collar offenses, and more.
 We can walk you through the stages of your case, provide available options, and even lead you to achieving your desired result.
 With so much potentially on the line, don’t wait any longer.
 Connect with our team today to learn more about federal investigation defense and get started.
-You may call our toll free number to speak with one of our case analysts or send us a message online to schedule a free initial case consultation.

-Being charged with a federal crime can be an overwhelming experience.
-It can be made even more overwhelming if you’re unclear about whether you’ve even been charged with a crime.
+Being charged with a federal crime can be a daunting experience, but it can be even more overwhelming if you’re unclear about whether you’ve been charged.
 As a citizen, you have every right to a fair trial and investigation.
-This is how to know if you’ve been charged with a federal crime.
+Here’s how to know if you’ve been charged with a federal crime.

-There’s not much ambiguity when law enforcement arrives, places you in handcuffs, and reads you your rights.
-If you’re still unsure about whether or not you’ve been federally charged, as opposed to just charged by local law enforcement, see if your arresting officers are federally-based, such as FBI.
+If law enforcement arrives, places you in handcuffs, and reads you your rights, there’s not much ambiguity.
+You’ve likely been federally charged, and if you’re still unsure, see if your arresting officers are federally-based, such as FBI.

 Charged Without Arrest

 You don’t have to be put in handcuffs to be charged with a federal crime.
 You might receive a notice in the mail summoning you to federal court and detailing the charges.
 Make sure to read this to verify that these are indeed federal charges.
-As long as you’re keeping up with your mail, you should have enough time to make the necessary provisions to appear in court at their requested date.
-If you have a personal attorney, make sure to consult with them regarding the charges.
-You want to ensure that they will be available to represent you.
+As long as you’re keeping up with your mail, you should have enough time to make the necessary provisions to appear in court on their requested date.

 Investigation Without Arrest

-Just because federal officers don’t have a warrant to arrest you’re in the clear.
+Just because federal officers don’t have a warrant to arrest you doesn’t mean you’re in the clear.
 You might be greeted one day by FBI agents possessing a search warrant who look around your home.
 This means a judge has determined there’s enough of a possibility of incriminating evidence to allow for a search of your home.
-You need to understand your rights.
-Don’t be afraid to request physical evidence of a warrant.
+You need to understand your rights and ask for physical evidence of a warrant.
 You also should remember to adhere to your right to remain silent, even if you haven’t been placed under arrest.

 What To Say